sidney-eliot/3d-artists-handbook/content/process/modeling-and-sculpting.md

 🟠 >

 - [Armored Colony's Approach to it](https://youtu.be/HsBvq2j5zt8)
-- Or use Cloth Pro addon
+- Or use Cloth Pro add-on

 ### Bevel Transitions